NTIG-Uppsala/elevhalsa-skylt/documentation/documentation.md

 To change the resolution of the Raspberry Pi outputs, open cmd > ssh to desired pi > run `sudo raspi-config` > choose "2 Display Options" > "D1 Resolution" > choose a resolution (Default is 1360x768)

+### Installing Ruby, Jekyll, and Python

+See [above](documentation.md#step-3---install-ruby-and-jekyll) on how to install Ruby and Jekyll.

+See [above](documentation.md#step-4---install-python-and-dependencies) on how to install Python and required dependencies.

 ### Add Google service account credentials

 Download the file [service_account_credentials.json](https://drive.google.com/file/d/177ZQ10REm72G-kb8c3xZvUWBMFjTJQYq/) and put it in the root directory of the cloned repository on the Raspberry Pi.